Friday, April 13, 2012

 bright blue Scilla siberica may lure you,

-be careful what you wish for....
+be careful what you wish for...

-before long you may have
+before long you may have more than you bargained for.

-Plant it where its spreading nature will be welcome,
+plant it where its spreading nature will be welcome,

 not where it will create future frustration.